-Notes to Required Supplementary Information - Fiscal Year Ended June 30, 2021
+Notes to Required Supplementary Information - Fiscal Year Ended June 30, 2022

-1. Actuarial methods and assumptions used to calculate the net pension liability (asset) of the participating employers (continued)
+Actuarial methods and assumptions used to calculate the net pension liability (asset) of the participating employers (continued)

-- Members are eligible to retire upon the attainment of: age 65 with 30 years of service, 64 with 31 years of service, 63 with 32 years of service, or 62 with 33 years of service.
+- Employees with more than 20 years of service at July 1, 2012 will increase their employee contribution rates to 11% for state employees and municipal general employees will contribute 8.25% (9.25% for units with a COLA provision) and participate solely in the defined benefit plan going forward service credit accruals will increase from 1% to 2% per year. - Members are eligible to retire upon the attainment of: age 65 with 30 years of service, 64 with 31 years of service, 63 with 32 years of service, or 62 with 33 years of service.
 Members may retire earlier if their RIRSA date is earlier or are eligible under a transition rule. - MERS public safety employees may retire at age 50 with 25 years of service, or any age with 27 years of service.
 MERS public safety employees will contribute 9.00% (10.00% for units with a COLA provision) - Employees with more than 10 but less than 20 years of service at July 1, 2012 will receive an increased employer contribution to the defined contribution plan.
 Also, members who earn less than \$35,000 per year will not be required to pay the administrative fees to the defined contribution plan. - Members who retired from a COLA eligible plan before July 1, 2012 will receive a one-time cost of living adjustment of 2% of the first \$25,000 paid as soon as administratively possible. - Retirees as of June 30, 2015 will receive two \$500 stipends; the interim cost of living increases will occur at 4 year rather than 5-year intervals. - The COLA formula was adjusted to: 50% of the COLA is calculated by taking the previous 5-year average investment return, less 5.5% (5yr Return 5.5%, with a max of 4%) and 50% calculated using previous year's CPI-U (max of 3%) for a total max COLA of 3.5%.
 This COLA is calculated on the first \$25,855, effective 01/01/16, and indexed as of that date as well.
 (The indexing formula is run annually regardless of funding level each year.) - Minor adjustments were made to the actuarial reduction for employees choosing to retire early.